agutiernc/nyc-citi-bike-insights/README.md

 ## Instructions to Replicate the Project 🧭

 ### Step 1: Set up Google Cloud
 1. Create a [Google Cloud account](https://cloud.google.com) if you don't have one already.
-   <span style="color:yellow">*Note:*</span> Google Cloud offers a $300 credit that's valid for 90 days, which you can use for this project.
+Google Cloud offers a $300 credit that's valid for 90 days, which can be used for this project.

 2. Create a *new project* and *project ID* within Google Cloud.
 You can do this either through the [Google Cloud Console](https://cloud.google.com/resource-manager/docs/creating-managing-projects) or using the [Google Cloud SDK CLI](https://cloud.google.com/sdk/docs/install).
   If you prefer the CLI approach, follow [the steps in this video](https://www.youtube.com/watch?v=YGH0LD6YUY0).

 3. Create a *Service Account* through the **IAM (Identity and Access Management)** section in Google Cloud Console.
 Assign the following permission roles to the service account:
    - Viewer
    - Storage Admin